 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-The carrying amounts reported in the consolidated statements of financial position for cash and accounts payable and accrued liabilities approximate fair values based on the immediate or short-term maturities of these financial instruments.
-The investments are carried at fair value on the consolidated statements of financial position.
+The carrying amounts reported in the consolidated statements of financial position for cash and accounts payable, accrued liabilities and loans payable approximate fair values based on the immediate or short-term maturities of these financial instruments.

-16 Fair value financial instruments and risk management (continued)
+17 Fair value financial instruments and risk management (continued)